zim514/script.service.hue/README.md

     - Set a start and end time at which the add-on should be enabled
     - Time in 24h format (Eg: 22:00, not 10:00 PM)
     - Disable during daylight setting takes precedence over active hours
-    - Not tested if end time is after midnight (Eg. activate from 6PM to 1AM)

 ## Experimental Ambilight Support
 You can now configure multiple lights to match playing video as closely as possible.
 [Coloured bias lighting](https://en.wikipedia.org/wiki/Bias_lighting)  can reduce eye strain and add colour effects to your media center.